 Subd.
 3. Utilization.
-Sick leave shall be granted by the President/designee for absences made necessary by reason of illness or disability, including temporary disabilities, by exposure to contagious disease which may endanger the individual or the public heath, or by illness in the immediate family of the ASF Member, making it necessary that the ASF Member be absent from the individual's duties.
-In the case of absence for illness of members of the immediate family, the term "immediate family" shall be defined to include the spouse or the parent, stepparent, child, step-child, grandchild, brother, sister, grandparent, or ward of the ASF Member or ASF Member's spouse, or other residents of the ASF Member's household.
+Sick leave shall be granted by the President/designee for absences made necessary by reason of illness or disability, including temporary disabilities, by exposure to contagious disease which may endanger the individual or the public health, or by illness in the immediate family of the ASF Member, making it necessary that the ASF Member be absent from the individual's duties.
+In the case of absence for illness of the members of the immediate family, the term "immediate family" shall be defined to include the ASF Member's spouse and the following relatives of the ASF Member or the ASF Member's spouse: parent, stepparent, child, step-child, grandchild, brother, sister, grandparent, ward, or other residents of the ASF Member's household.
 An ASF Member who is the non-birthing parent or is the spouse of the biological parent may use five (5) days of sick leave coincident with the birth of the individual's child.